Moving Sampling Physics-informed Neural Networks induced by Moving Mesh PDE: Implement of MS-PINN

 \subsection{MS-PINN}

-Since MMPDE-Net is essentially a coordinate transformer, it can be combined with many deep learning solver systems, here we choose the most widely used one, Physics-informed neural networks (PINN).
+Since MMPDE-Net is essentially a coordinate transformation mapping, it can be combined with many deep learning solvers, in this work we choose PINN, which is one of the most widely used neural networks.

-Let us now consider how to combine these two neural networks.
-It would be inappropriate to simply embed MMPDE-Net into PINN, for example, by adding loss 1 directly to the loss of PINN, which would not only make the loss function more difficult to optimize, but also reduce the efficiency of training.
-The combination should be a mutually beneficial relationship: PINN will feed MMPDE-Net the prior information about the solution to help construct the monitor function; MMPDE-Net will feed new sampling points back to PINN to output better approximate solutions.
+It is not straightforward to embed MMPDE-Net into PINN, for example, by adding loss Eq \eqref{eq:MMPDE_loss} to the loss of PINN, which would not only make the loss function more difficult to optimize, but also reduce the efficiency of training.
+The combination should be a mutually beneficial relationship: PINN will feed MMPDE-Net the prior information about the solution to help to define the monitor function; MMPDE-Net will feed new sampling points back to PINN to output better approximate solutions.

-According to the above idea, we divide the training of MS-PINN into three stages:
+Denote $\theta_P$ and $\theta_{MM}$ as the parameters of PINN and MMPDE-Net respectively, the training of MS-PINN is divided into three stages: